 But there is no evidence, according to the linguists, to prove that they share a common origin.

-Although it seems unique, on a closer look, you will point out some similarities it has to some languages you might know.
+Although it seems unique, a closer look reveals similarities between it and some languages you might know.

-The languages of Japan vary from most other languages.
-For instance, some languages, mainly African and European, like English, follow SVO, i.e., Subject – Verb – Object pattern.
+Japan’s languages vary from most other languages.
+For instance, some languages, mainly African and European, like English, follow SVO, i.e., the Subject—Verb—Object pattern.

-Another distinct point as compared to European languages is the script.
-For example, the Japanese use three writing systems to communicate on paper — Hiragana, Katakana, and Kanji.
+Another distinct point compared to European languages is the script.
+For example, the Japanese use three writing systems to communicate on paper: Hiragana, Katakana, and Kanji.

 For instance, the Japanese alphabet (writing system) comprises 92 letters.
-This includes Hiragana and Katakana, syllabaries that each contain around 46 characters.
+This includes Hiragana and Katakana, syllabaries that each contains around 46 characters.

-And then we have Kanji with much over 50,000 characters.
+And then we have Kanji, which has well over 50,000 characters.
 Of course, the original script included more characters.
 Now, most are defunct and no longer relevant.

 Still, today, you need roughly 2,000 to understand most of the speaking and written Japanese.
 And each character has a unique meaning and pronunciation.